 Career-focused Learning and Assessment

-Although it has been said that 2020 was when the impact of EdTech on education was really felt, I would say that the door has only been cracked open.
-Rather, it has been a year of learning and discovery in preparation for a truly significant level of adoption at a later date.
+Although it has been said that 2020 was when the impact of EdTech on education was felt, I would say that the door has only been cracked open.
+Instead, it has been a year of learning and discovery in preparation for a truly significant level of adoption at a later date.